vaccovecrana/shax/README.md

   - As a Unix millisecond timestamp.
 - Not support `slf4j`'s MDC logging.

-If you're not okay with any of these, then `shax` is not for you.
+If you're not okay with these, then `shax` is not for you.

 Go back to [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) as it may suit your use case better.